marianpekar/Cardamom.js/docs/index.md

 let card = Cardamom.GetCardOnIndex(standard_deck, 0) // = Card { color: 1, value: 2 }
 ```

-**CAUTION: You probably don't want to use GetCardOnIndex like this.** It returns a copy of the card while original card remains in given object.
+**CAUTION: You probably don't want to use GetCardOnIndex like this if not using with CompareCards method from 'Comparison' section.** It returns a copy of the card while original card remains in given object.

 ## Counting